dizzyflipper/DizzyFlipper/README.md

 A SkyBlock Flipping/Sniping Mod.

-- `/dizzy` - Shows the config GUI
+- `/dizzy` - Shows the config GUI.
-- `/dizzy help` - Shows the help message containing all the subcommands and their usage
+- `/dizzy help` - Shows the help message containing all the subcommands and their usage.
 - `/dizzy toggle` - Enables the mod to return a list of suggested items to flip whenever one is found.
 - Discord - https://discord.gg/tdvj796DAJ